minprog/uva-prog-ai/20 Problem sets/30 Breakout/10 Breakout!.md

 ## The starter file

-The starter project for this assignment has a little more in it than it has in the past, but none of the important parts of the program.
-The contents of the initial `Breakout.java` file appear in Figure 1.
+The starter project for this assignment has a little more in it than it has in the past, including some of the structure of the program.
 This file takes care of the following details:

 * It includes the imports you will need in writing the game.
 * It defines the named constants that control the game parameters, such as the dimensions of the various objects.
 Your code should use these constants internally so that changing them in your file changes the behavior of your program accordingly.
+* It defines some of the instances variables that should be part of your game, such as the ball and the paddle.
+Your code should use these variables, so you can  still access these variables from other functions after you've added them to the canvas.
+* It contains a list of functions that you can you use to decompose the game.
+  Filling in these functions and then calling them in the correct place will make your life a lot easier.
+Feel free to add more functions to the code of course, but it strongly suggested that you at least use the ones provided.
+* If defines a function `getCollidingObject()`, which already solves a part of the problem of collisions for you. *Make sure to use it!*

 Success in this assignment will depend on beraking up the problem into manageable pieces and getting each one working before you move on to the